angeloschatzimparmpas/t-viSNE/README.md

 **Note**: This software is based on the bhtsne library, its native executable and the python interface that is used to call the native executable.
 This library is the official implementation of t-SNE, made by its authors.
 Using the exact same input data, different systems will generate slightly different outputs in this library, and such differences will propagate to our software.

 **Note:** As any other software, the code is not bug free.
-There might be limitations in the views and functionalities of the system that could be addressed in a future code update.
+There might be limitations in the views and functionalities of the tool that could be addressed in a future code update.

 # Data Sets #
 All data sets used in the paper are in the `data` folder, formatted as comma separated values (csv).